gkpty/arjan_tools_site/README.md

-#Arjan Translate GUI
+# Arjan Site

-A simple site with a very simple GUI for Arjan translate made with Super Easy Forms.
+A static website for arjan tools. contains a very simple GUI for Arjan translate made with Super Easy Forms.